Robust Trust: Binary State

 \begin{lemma} When the agent commits to a TRS with the trust region $T=[\muu,\muo]$, the misaligned adviser with belief $\mu$ finds it optimal to send any message $m\geq \muo$ if $\mu\leq \muh(\muu,\muo)$ and any message $m\leq \muu$ if $\mu\geq \muh(\muu,\muo)$, where

-\begin{proof} See Appendix \ref{proof_lem:binary-misaligned}. \end{proof} \end{lemma} \autoref{lem:binary-misaligned-adviser} states that the misaligned adviser with high enough beliefs $\mu$ will induce the private strategy Bayes-optimal at the lowest belief in the trust region, $\muu$ (by reporting some message $m$ lower than $\muu$); similarly, the misaligned adviser with low enough beliefs $\mu$ will induce the private strategy Bayes-optimal at the highest belief in the trust region, $\muo$ (by reporting some message $m$ higher than $\muo$).
+\begin{proof} See Appendix \ref{proof_lem:binary-misaligned}. \end{proof} \end{lemma} \autoref{lem:binary-misaligned-adviser} states that the misaligned adviser with high enough beliefs $\mu$ will induce the private strategy Bayes-optimal at the lowest belief in the trust region, $\muu$, by reporting some message $m$ lower than $\muu$; similarly, the misaligned adviser with low enough beliefs $\mu$ will induce the private strategy Bayes-optimal at the highest belief in the trust region, $\muo$, by reporting some message $m$ higher than $\muo$.
 The threshold belief is given by the conditional expectation of a random variable whose distribution is determined by the curvature of the indirect utility function: $\muh(\muu,\muo)=\expect[\nu|\nu\in[\muu,\muo]]$, where $\nu$ is distributed with full support over $[0,1]$ according to probability density $U''(\cdot)/\int_0^1 U''(\mu)d\mu$.

 To characterize the trust region's boundaries, we will use the observation from \autoref{thm:minimax} that it is sufficient to construct mutual best responses for the agent and the misaligned adviser. \autoref{lem:binary-misaligned-adviser} characterizes the best response of the misaligned adviser.
-A best response of the agent must use the Bayes-optimal action at each posterior belief induced by the adviser's strategy.
-A necessary condition is that the average posterior belief induced by messages $m\leq \muu$ is exactly $\muu$, and the average posterior belief induced by messages $m\geq \muo$ is exactly $\muo$:\footnote{One way to see that is to use our observation that in a TRE, the mapping from messages to belief defined by Bayes' rule must agree with the mapping defined by minimizing the Bregman distance to the trust region.}
+A best response of the agent must use the Bayes-optimal strategies at each interim belief induced by the adviser's strategy.
+A necessary condition is that the average interim belief induced by messages $m\leq \muu$ is exactly $\muu$, and the average interim belief induced by messages $m\geq \muo$ is exactly $\muo$:\footnote{One way to see that is to use our observation that in a TRE, the mapping from messages to belief defined by Bayes' rule must agree with the mapping defined by minimizing the Bregman distance to the trust region.}

 As it turns out, these conditions are also sufficient for a TRE: